rbeatt/blog/src/content/posts/running-local-llms-anywhere-with-ollama-openwebui-and-tailscale.md

 - **Team or household use:** OpenWebUI supports multiple users, so families or small teams can share the same local model securely through Tailscale.

 - **MCP servers:** You can extend your setup with Model Context Protocol (MCP) servers, which allow models to make controlled use of external tools such as APIs, documentation sources or file operations.
+  MCP servers act as connectors that give your local LLM access to external resources in a secure and manageable way.
   The MCP community maintains a registry of available servers here:
   ::github{repo="modelcontextprotocol/servers"}